Supporting children's mental health during lockdown

 If you have enough space, break up the day by using different spaces in the home for different activities, such as using the kitchen for cooking, garden for painting, and bathroom for water-based activities.
 Try to differentiate between the spaces you use for sleeping and playing.
 If you have a printer, you could print off mock certificates for your child for doing an activity, concentrating hard, or cleaning up after themselves.

-The NHS app Chill Panda contains games and activities to help children relax, stay calm and monitor their own wellbeing.
+The app Chill Panda contains games and activities to help children relax, stay calm and monitor their own wellbeing.